Tennessee

 • Complete Social Security Number

-If you were not registered prior to requesting an absentee ballot, your application for an absentee ballot will be treated as an application for temporary registration.
+If you qualify for the FPCA and were not registered prior to requesting an absentee ballot, your application for an absentee ballot will be treated as an application for temporary registration.

-After timely requesting an official absentee ballot, military personnel, their family members and overseas voters who feel that there may not be a sufficient amount of time to receive and then return the voted ballot may also use the Federal Write-In Absentee Ballot (FWAB).
-The completed FWAB must be received by the close of the polls on election day.
+If, after timely requesting an absentee ballot using the FPCA, you feel there may not be sufficient time for you to receive it and return the completed ballot to your county elections commission, you may use the Federal Write-In Absentee Ballot.
+See Vote as a backup using the Federal Write-In Absentee Ballot (FWAB).
+The completed FWAB must be received by your county elections commission by the close of the polls on election day.

 If You Have a Felony Conviction

-Tennessee voters incarcerated for a misdemeanor or awaiting trial for any charge and who have not previously lost their voting rights due to a prior conviction, may register to vote and request an absentee ballot.
+If you are incarcerated for a misdemeanor only or are awaiting trial for any charge and have not previously lost your voting rights due to a prior felony conviction, you may register to vote and request an absentee by-mail ballot.

 Questions about voting in Tennessee?